SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 ## Conclusions

-**1. Does various predicting factors which have been chosen initially really affect the home prices?**
+**1. Do the various predicting factors which have been chosen initially really affect the home prices?**

 > With 14 features we are able to explain about 60% of the variance in home prices in house sales, from a northwestern county.
 This indicates that these factors truly are explanatory.
 More analysis is required to understand how much additional explanatory power would be provided by incorporating features with less multicollinearity.